How to Schedule Slack Webhook Integrations (Step-by-Step Guide)

 How do I schedule a Slack webhook to send a message every day?

 To send a daily Slack webhook message, connect your Incoming Webhook URL to a time-based scheduler.
 The simplest no-code option is Zapier's "Schedule by Zapier" trigger paired with a "Webhooks by Zapier" POST action.
-For a code-based approach, add the line 0 9 * * * /path/to/slack_digest.sh to your crontab to fire every day at 9am.
+For a code-based approach, add the line 0 9 * * * /path/to/slack_notify.sh to your crontab to fire every day at 9am, or schedule a Python script with 0 9 * * * /usr/bin/python3 /path/to/slack_digest.py.

 Can I schedule a Slack webhook without any coding?